Back

 9. Participate in Language Exchanges

-If you apply these tips and add patience and dedication, you will become a more fluent and confident Spanish speaker.
-If you also have the opportunity to spend time in a Spanish-speaking country, the results will be incredible.
-We suggest an intensive course in the heart of Madrid (school link) combined with sociocultural activities that include language exchange every week.
+If you apply these tips with patience and dedication, you will become a more fluent and confident Spanish speaker.
+If you also have the opportunity to spend time in a Spanish-speaking country, the results can be remarkable.
+We suggest an intensive course in the heart of Madrid combined with sociocultural activities that include a weekly language exchange.
 Keep up the good work and master the present tense in Spanish!